AigangNetwork/aigang-docs/source/platform/insurance.rst

 Insurance Product Smart Contract
 ^^^^^^^^^^^^^^^^
-All policies are save in insurance product smart contract.
+All policies are stored in insurance product smart contract.
-You policy ID is your key to getting your policy data from the smart contract, so you should not reveal it to any other parties.
+Your policy ID is the key to getting your policy data from the smart contract.
+Policy ID should not be revealed to any third party at all times.